ttt5600/beelicious/README.md

 This is a clone of the repository from  rudydelorenzo/beelicious

-# beelicious
-Want to send your friends the script to the bee movie?

 ## Requirements
 * You must have Python installed, it's available at `https://www.python.org/downloads/`.
 * You must have the Pynput library installed.
 It can be installed by running `pip install pynput` _or_ `pip3 install pynput` if you're running Python 3.